Elena Poniatowska

 NOVEL.
 SEIX BARRAL, 2011

-BIBLIOTECA BREVE PRIZE 2011 Elena Poniatoswka's exciting novel about the incredible life of British painter Leonora Carrington, the last living surrealist, is an adventure story, a cry for...
+BIBLIOTECA BREVE PRIZE 2011 Elena Poniatoswka's exciting novel about the incredible life of British painter Leonora Carrington, the last surrealist to die, is an adventure story, a cry for...

 • Don’t Say Thank You